tedorellana/learning/SAA-C03.md

 ### Amazon EKS Connector ###
 To register and connect any conformant Kubernetes cluster to AWS and visualize it in the Amazon EKS console.

 ---

+# Clusters #

+### Create a long-running cluster ###

+By default, clusters that you create with the console or the AWS CLI are long-running.
+Long-running clusters continue to run, accept work, and accrue charges until you take action to shut them down.

+A long-running cluster is effective in the following situations:

+  - When you need to interactively or automatically query data.
+  - When you need to interact with big data applications hosted on the cluster on an ongoing basis.
+  - When you periodically process a data set so large or so frequently that it is inefficient to launch new clusters and load data each time.

+### Tansient cluster ###
+A transient EMR cluster is designed to terminate as soon as the job is complete or if any error occurs.
+A transient cluster provides cost savings because it runs only during the computation time, and it provides scalability and flexibility in a cloud environment.
+A transient cluster provides cost savings because it runs only during the computation time, and it provides scalability and flexibility in a cloud environment.

+### Amazon EMR (previously called Amazon Elastic MapReduce) ###
+Is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark , on AWS to process and analyze vast amounts of data.

+---